Case Studies

 GREG HITCHINGS

-Greg Hitchings was born in Gainesville, Florida, in 1956.
-Greg loved playing golf and riding his Harley Davidson motorcycle.
-At age 26 he became a police officer for the City of Pembroke Pines.
-He retired from the police force in the City of Doral, just west of Miami, in 2013.
+Greg was born in Florida, in 1956.
+He loved playing golf and riding his Harley Davidson motorcycle.
+At age 26 Greg became a police officer.
+He retired in 2013.

 Around 2012 Greg had a few falls on the golf course; his golf buddies thought he had swung the ball a bit too hard.
 By 2014, his falls became more frequent and he started to lose his balance when walking.
 After a bad fall, and a visit to the emergency room, doctors could not find anything wrong and suggested he see a neurologist.

 In November 2016 a neurologist at the University of Florida ran a set of tests on Greg.
-The MRI test showed brain atrophy on one side.
-Based on the results of Greg’s MRI and his clinical symptoms, the neurologist diagnosed Greg with Corticobasal Degeneration (CBD).
+An MRI showed brain atrophy on one side.
+Based on the MRI and clinical symptoms, the neurologist diagnosed Greg with Corticobasal Degeneration (CBD).

-In 2017 Greg’s balance became still worse and he started to lose his coordination.
-He had a hard time using utensils to feed himself.
-Greg used a walker for about a year, and eventually needed a wheelchair.
-In 2018 Greg needed 24-hour care and began hospice at home.
+In 2017 Greg’s balance became still worse.
+He started to lose coordination; he had difficulty using utensils to feed himself.
+Greg used a walker for a year, and eventually needed a wheelchair.
+In 2018 he needed 24-hour care and began hospice at home.

 In January 2019, Greg was moved to a nursing home.
 Greg’s wife was with him every day, except on two occasions when each of their children was married that summer.

-In December, 2019, after an all-night visit by his wife and son, and only after the two had left for breakfast, Greg died at his nursing home.
+In December 2019, after an all-night visit by his wife and son, and only after the two had left for breakfast, Greg died.
 Greg’s wife, Carla, had made brain donation arrangements several months in advance.
 Brain autopsy results in March 2020 indicated that Greg had Progressive Supranuclear Palsy, not CBD as was earlier diagnosed.

 JACKIE MYERS

-Jackie Araujo was born in Honolulu, Hawaii, in 1938.
-Jackie was a professional artist, mother of four, and, later, office manager in Silicon Valley, California.
+Jackie was born in Honolulu, in 1938.
+She was a professional artist, mother of four, and, later, office manager in Silicon Valley, California.
 Jackie’s first symptoms in late 2003 were fidgeting, falls, and balance problems.
 Multiple evaluations by multiple physicians resulted in no clear diagnosis.
 Deteriorating eye sight was misdiagnosed in 2006 and prompted double cataract surgery.

 Finally, after visits to multiple neurological specialists, Dr. Jay Nutt at the Oregon Health and Science University diagnosed PSP in late 2007.
 In January 2010 Brain Support Network made arrangements for the donation of Jackie’s brain to the Mayo Clinic.